Query panels overview

 **Paginate**

-Use **Paginate** when a table result may be too large to render at once.
+Use **Paginate** when a table result might be too large to render at once.
 Pagination loads rows in chunks so the panel stays responsive.
 Pair this option with expressions that return large row lists.
 For patterns that work well with pagination, see the [Query panel examples report](https://wandb.ai/luis_team_test/weave_example_queries/reports/Query-Panel-Examples---Vmlldzo1NzIxOTY2).

 ### Result panels